ammar-abu-yaman/FSM2Java/README.md

 Now you have two choices to run the application.
 You run it directly on your local machine using ``` java -jar target/server-0.0.1-SNAPSHOT.jar ``` and the web application will boot up on ```localhost:8080 ```

-You can also run it using docker after building an image from the compiled project using the provided Dockerfile.
+You can also run it using Docker after building an image from the compiled project using the provided Dockerfile.

 # User Manual